Jen Pawol breaks MLB's gender barrier as the first female umpire to work a regular-season game

 Pawol couldn't help but notice her debut was being watched closely.
 Fans responded with a warm ovation when the video board focused on the umpire between innings, forcing her to take a quick glance at her image.

-Pawol was scheduled to work third base in Saturday night's second game of the doubleheader.
+Pawol worked third base in the second game of the doubleheader.
 She will be in the spotlight when she calls pitches behind the plate in Sunday's final game of the series.
 As a rover, she'll then be waiting for her next assignment.

 While she waits, the umpire cap she wore in her first game will be on the way to the Baseball Hall of Fame.